RWTH-EBC/EBC-Tutorials/EBC-Python-101/README.md

 The -e is important!
 It defines a link to <path_to_your_local_python_package>
 It will NOT going to install this package into the site-packages folder of your Python distribution.
-If you want to import this package, Python willl use the egglink to identify its path.
+If you want to import this package, Python will use the egglink to identify its path.
 If you make changes within the package, they have direct effect on the package and its import/usage.